stenius/austinhikebot/README.md

 # Austin Hike Bot

+This code is no longer functional.
+Meetup has changed their API and started requiring payment for it.

 Bot for pulling events for various public hikes into [r/AustinHiking](https://www.reddit.com/r/AustinHiking/)

 This bot queries meetup.com for events in specific groups, checks them against